AGS Tax Strategy

 - Southampton International Airport Limited

-This strategy document was published on 22 December 2017 and applies from the date of publication until it is superseded.
+This strategy was reviewed on the 22nd November 2022 and applies from the date of publication 16th December 2022 until it is superseded.

 AGS tax arrangements

-AGS pays a range of taxes in the UK, including Corporation Tax, Employment Taxes, VAT, Insurance Premium Tax and Business Rates.
+AGS pays a range of taxes in the UK, principally corporation tax, employment taxes and VAT.

 Approach to tax governance and risk management